-Various items of equipment may be available to help you care for your relative or friend at home.
-The public health nurse or occupational therapist (where available) can advise you on what equipment is available, how to get it and how to use it.
+The public health nurse or occupational therapist (where available) can advise you on what equipment is available to help you care for your relative or friend.
+They can also tell you how to get it and how to use it.